Working Papers

 U.S. employers and the federal government devote the equivalent of 1.5% of GDP annually toward promoting defined contribution (DC) retirement savings.
 Using a new employer-employee linked dataset covering millions of Americans, we show that tax and employer matching incentives disproportionately benefit White and Asian workers compared to their similar-income Hispanic, Black, and American Indian or Alaska Native coworkers.
 Similarly, these incentives disproportionately benefit those with richer parents compared to those from lower-income families.
 Breaking the link between contribution choices and saving subsidies through revenue-neutral reforms could close up to one-third of the DC wealth gaps by race and parental income.

 “What Drives Investors’ Portfolio Choices?
 Separating Risk Preferences from Frictions” with Tim de Silva.
-[This version: September 2025]. (forthcoming, Journal of Finance).
+Journal of Finance, February 2026.
+[Published version] [Working paper].

 [Abstract]